Welcome to Larch Class!

 Larch is a Year 5 class.
 On this page you will find key information about our class: important timetable information, members of staff and information about what we are learning in class.

 The teacher in Larch is Mr Hunt.
-Miss Stockwell, Miss Booth and Miss Evans are the LSA's in Larch.
+Miss Stockwell, Miss Booth and Mrs Evans are the LSA's in Larch.

 We recognise the importance of children reading regularly.
 We encourage children to read three times at home to an adult, three times at home to themselves and three times at school to themselves.
 Children are rewarded for meeting their reading targets.